 Illicit drug use in Aboriginal and Torres Strait Islander communities

 Australian Indigenous HealthInfoNet’s Summary of Aboriginal and Torres Strait Islander health, 2020 states that:

 Surveys consistently show that most Aboriginal and Torres Strait Islander peoples do not use illicit drugs.

-The (following) information … is for adults from the 2014–2015 National Aboriginal and Torres Strait Islander Social Survey (NATSISS).
+The (following) information is from the 2020 National Aboriginal and Torres Strait Islander Social Survey (NATSISS).
 Similar results were found in the 2016 National Drug Strategy Household Survey (NDSHS), but the number of Aboriginal and Torres Strait Islander people in the NDSHS was small, leading to some concerns about the accuracy of the results.

 The following video provides a graphical representation of illicit drug use among Aboriginal and Torres Strait Islander people.